Originally Posted by bill_de

 Former JNAP 'World-class' body builder, and JeepGarage informant.

 "In life you have two options.
-You can work toward your dreams, or you can work to fulfill someone else's.
+You can work to realize your dreams, or you can work to continually fulfill someone else's...
 You choose."